-Once the final scores are be published, the riders are given 30 minutes to possibly complain about them.
-The claims accepted are only those that may change the place of a rider.
-If a rider wants to complain about his own score, he has to fill out an official form and to pay a 200 euro fee to the office; the protest judges will then examine the request.
-If the protest judge confirms the inaccuracy of the score, the rider will be given a new score and he will get his money back.
-Otherwise, the rider will lose his money and his place won't change.
+Once the final scores are published, the riders are given 30 minutes to possibly complain about them.
+The claims accepted are only those that may change the result of a rider in a single run.
+If a rider wants to complain about his/her own score, she has to fill out an official form and to pay a 200 euro fee to the office; the protest judge will then examine the request.
+If the protest judge confirms the inaccuracy of the score, the rider will be given a new score and she will get his money back.
+Otherwise, the rider will lose his/her money and his/her result won't change.